Chy Davidson

-Chy Davidson (born May 9, 1959) is a former American football wide receiver who played two seasons with the New York Jets of the National Football League (NFL).
-He was drafted by the New England Patriots in the eleventh round of the 1981 NFL Supplemental Draft.
-He played college football at the University of Rhode Island and attended Bayside High School in Queens, New York.
-Davidson was also a member of the Washington Redskins and Washington Federals.
+Chy Davidson (born May 9, 1959) is an American former professional football wide receiver who played two seasons with the New York Jets of the National Football League (NFL).
+He was selected by the New England Patriots in the eleventh round of the 1981 NFL supplemental draft after playing college football at the University of Rhode Island.

-Early years
+Early life

 Davidson played high school football for the Bayside High School Commodores.
 He set the all-time scoring record for the Commodores with 28 touchdowns in a single season.

 Professional career

-Davidson was selected by the New England Patriots of the NFL in the eleventh round of the 1981 NFL Supplemental Draft.
+Davidson was selected by the New England Patriots of the NFL in the eleventh round of the 1981 NFL supplemental draft.
 He was released by the Patriots on August 24, 1981.
 He signed with the NFL's Washington Redskins during the 1982 off-season.
 Davidson was released by the Redskins on September 6, 1982.
 He signed with the Washington Federals of the United States Football League on January 21, 1983.
 He was by the Federals released on February 28, 1983.
 Davidson was signed by the New York Jets of the NFL on April 10, 1984.
 He played in four games for the Jets from 1984 to 1985.
 He was released by the Jets on September 12, 1985.